My Friendship With Janka Nabay, Genius Of Bubu

 The second volume of Janka's story was beginning then, the story of an emergent icon in the vibrant New York scene.
 His sounds bristled with political lyrics, electric instrumentation and an aura of mystery, a vision for African music in Brooklyn that was resolutely futuristic and edgy.
 As he continued, Janka was able to continue healing from the trauma of the civil war he fled, finding community and communion among artists across cultural boundaries.

 He later signed to the New York record label, Luaka Bop, and released two new records that re-imagined bubu music for the world.
-Alongside his band – known as The Bubu Gang – Janka played the Getty Museum and major festivals across the US, and toured Europe.
+Alongside his band – known as The Bubu Gang – Janka played the Getty Museum and major festivals across the U.S., and toured Europe.
 He collaborated with dozens of artists outside his band, as well, from Theophilus London to Sierra Leone's Refugee All Stars.

 Whereas the global market for African music tends to lean towards "adult contemporary," Janka screamed on stage like he was in a punk band, writing songs that were critical of power, suffused with energy and immediacy.